Long-Term Disability Leave Procedures

 Health, Dental, Life, and LTD Insurance Plans

-You may continue to participate in the college's group health, dental, life, and LTD insurance plans for up to two years from the beginning of an LTD approval, so long as you are deemed disabled by the LTD Carrier.
+You may be eligible to participate in the college's group health, dental, life, and LTD insurance plans for up to two years from the beginning of an LTD approval, so long as you are deemed disabled by the LTD Carrier, and subject to the terms of each benefit plan.
 Your life and LTD insurance will continue at the salary level in effect at the time the LTD leave began.
-You remain subject to the specific terms of each insurance contract.

-The college will continue to pay its normal share of the premiums toward your coverage and you will be billed for your share.
+The college will continue to pay the employer’s share of the premiums toward your coverage and you will be billed for your share.
 You must pay your share of the premiums within 30 days of the billing date to ensure continued coverage.

 After two years you may qualify for Medicare benefits or you may elect to participate in the health and dental plans under COBRA.
 You also have the option to convert to non-group life and LTD insurance policies.